kostecky/VBT-Barbell-Tracker/README.md

 # VBT-Barbell-Tracker
-Optically track a barbell through its range of motion using OpenCV to give the lifter feedback on concentric avg velocity and displacement for Velocity Based Training.
+Optically track a barbell through its range of motion using OpenCV to give the lifter realtime feedback on concentric avg velocity, cutoff velocity, and displacement for a Velocity Based Training program.

 ## Motivation

+...

+## Journey

+...

+## VBT

 ...

 ## Requirements
 - Python 3.7